circleci/lunch-n-learn/README.md

 jobs:
   build:
     docker:
-      - image: circleci/<language>:<version TAG>
+      - image: debian:jessie
     steps:
       - checkout
-      - run: echo "hello world"
+      - run: echo "A first hello"
 ```

-The `<language>:<version TAG>` text tells CircleCI what Docker image to use when it builds your project.
-Circle will use the image to boot up a "container"—a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, etc., that your project might need in order to run.
+The `- image: debian:jessie` text tells CircleCI what Docker image to use when it builds your project.
+Circle will use the image to boot up a "container" — a virtual computing environment where it will install any languages, system utilities, dependencies, web browsers, etc., that your project might need in order to run.

-For this example, replace the `<language>:<version TAG>` text with `ruby:2.3-node-browsers`.
-This would typically be used for a web application built with Ruby on Rails and Node.js.
-Then commit your new file.

 #### Setting up your build on CircleCI